Understanding Quality Scores

 You can see quality scores in several places:

-- Results page: Each interview card displays its quality score prominently, making it easy to scan across all interviews at a glance.
+- Responses tab: Each interview card displays its quality score prominently, making it easy to scan across all interviews at a glance.

-- Insights dashboard: Aggregate quality statistics for your study, including average score and distribution.
+- Study results overview: Aggregate quality statistics including average score and distribution appear on the Experience tab.

 Key Things to Know